 Technology Tales

-Adventures & experiences in contemporary technology
+Adventures in the world of technology

 Debian & Derivatives

 Debian is one of the oldest Linux distributions and has spawned many of derivatives, with Ubuntu being the most notable of the lot.
 It, too, has a range of ports that include one using a BSD kernel (GNU/kFreeBSD) too.
-Mainly though, it is the x86 and AMD64 architecture Linux variants that get the most attention.
+Mainly, though, it is the x86 and AMD64 architecture Linux variants that get the most attention.

 After all, I do have something of a soft spot for Debian, mainly because it was loaded on a backup machine that was pressed into service when my main home system went belly up on me in 2009.
 It may attract its aficionados (and there is an administrator’s manual so that gives you an idea of who gets attracted to the OS) but that does nothing to detract from its usability based on my experience of using it.
 Well, Ubuntu did start from a good base when it did.

 The changes introduced with GNOME 3 have been contentious and the Debian team has toyed with using other default desktop environments yet always returned to it regardless.
-Still, the range of desktop environments that you can use with Debian has expanded with both Cinnamon and KDE being options that come to mind and there are others.
+Still, the range of desktop environments that you can use with Debian has expanded, with both Cinnamon and KDE being options that come to mind and there are others.

 More Options Based on Debian